Are you thinking of sharing your story in the media? Here’s what you need to know

 Don’t worry about speaking in perfect sentences – humans naturally ramble!
 The journalist is trained to pick out the most relevant information and summarise this.

 Bear in mind, anything you say during the interview can be quoted and attributed to you.
 This includes when you agree with statements.
-For example, if the journalist asks: “So this was a nightmare come true?” and you reply: “Yes”, the journalist can quote you as saying “It was my nightmare come true.”
+For example, if the journalist asks: “So this was a nightmare for your family?” and you reply: “Yes”, the journalist can quote you as saying “It was a nightmare for my family.”

 • You do not have to answer all the questions you are asked.
 If at any point, you do not feel comfortable, you can stop or ask to move on to the next question.